Planning to visit Dublin in Ireland for a holiday or city break? If so, this site can help.

 For the latest weather forecast, see the BBC’s Dublin Weather guide.

-Plenty more information on Dublin for visitors can be found at the official Dublin Tourist Board website and also Wikitravel’s Dublin Travel Guide.
+More information on Dublin for visitors can be found via Wikitravel’s Dublin Travel Guide.